 - Evaluating and recommending properties and districts for historic designation

 - Recommending Council action concerning applications for the historic properties tax exemption program

 - Administering the requirements of the National Park Service’s Certified Local Government Program

-Please refer to the Historic Preservation Commission Schedule (link at top of page) or the online calendar for dates, times and meeting location.
+Please refer to the Historic Preservation Commission Schedule (link at top of page) or Round Rock Replay for dates, agendas and meeting video.
 For more information, please contact Joelle Jordan at 512-218-5422.

 Contact HPC commissioners through Joelle Jordan at 512-218-5422.
 Please send correspondence in care of the Historic Preservation Program, 301 W. Bagdad Avenue, Suite 210, Round Rock, TX 78664.

 HPC members are appointed by the City Council.
-The five regular and one alternate members of the Historic Preservation Commission serve staggered two-year terms.
+The seven members of the Historic Preservation Commission serve staggered two-year terms.
 Members should have some expertise in architecture, history, archaeology, planning or community design.
 Members must be registered voters and have been residents of Round Rock for at least twelve months.

 For current membership please refer to Round Rock Replay – Historic Preservation Commission Members